syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Calculate a zoom level based on map geo-bounds or distance

-This feature is used to calculate the initial zoom level automatically in two ways:
+This feature is used to calculate the zoom level automatically in two ways:

 * Distance in radius(Meter/KiloMeter/Mile)
 * Geo-bounds(Northeast, Southwest)

 ### Distance in radius

-Calculate the initial zoom level automatically based on the `Radius` and `DistanceType` properties of imagery layer class.
+Calculate the zoom level automatically based on the `Radius` and `DistanceType` properties of imagery layer class.

 N> `DistanceType` property default value is KiloMeter.